coder/coder/docs/admin/provisioners.md

 but this will also require a template on your deployment with the corresponding tags.

-## Global PSK
+## Global PSK (Not Recommended)

+> [!NOTE] We do not recommend this approach anymore, as it makes
+> key rotation or isolating provisioners far more difficult.

 A deployment-wide PSK can be used to authenticate any provisioner.
-We do not recommend this approach anymore, as it makes key rotation or isolating provisioners far more difficult.
 To use a global PSK, set a [provisioner daemon pre-shared key (PSK)](../reference/cli/server.md#--provisioner-daemon-psk) on the Coder server.